esp-rs/book/src/overview/using-the-standard-library.md

 # Using the Standard Library (`std`)

-Espressif provides a C-based development framework called [esp-idf][esp-idf-github] which has support for all Espressif chips starting with the ESP32; note that this framework does _not_ support the ESP8266.
-See also Section [Support for Espressif Products][rust-esp-book-overview-index].
+Espressif provides a C-based development framework called [esp-idf][esp-idf-github] which has, or will have, support for all Espressif chips starting with the ESP32; note that this framework does _not_ support the ESP8266.
+See also [Support for Espressif Products][rust-esp-book-overview-index].

 [rust-esp-book-overview-index]: index.md#support-for-espressif-products